Wicked (2024 film): Casting

-On preparing for the role of Elphaba, Erivo told Variety, while expressing her desire to see the stage version on Broadway again before filming: "I'm relearning everything ...
-I want to go and see it again. ...
-When I get to New York at some point I'll pop in and see the show again, that'll be my fifth time."
-She also said at that time that discussions were underway on what the film will look like, particularly its production design and visual style, and confirmed the hiring of Paul Tazewell as costume designer.
-Her request to him for Elphaba's costume when she becomes the Wicked Witch of the West involved "a Jean Paul Gaultier collection with a 'new world, kind of gilded age' feeling".
-Erivo also contributed to several other parts of Elphaba's appearance, notably her hair and nails: "I knew I wanted [Elphaba] to have micro braids and I wanted her to have a full set [of nails] for two reasons: [they are] a nod to my culture and a nod to the world of Oz."
-She also stated: "I imagined that her nails were a part of her magic—that they just grew out of her and she hadn't yet discovered why, like her green skin."
+In April 2022, Erivo expressed her desire to watch the stage version on Broadway again before filming and stated that she has been "relearning everything".
+She also said at that time that talks were in progress about the visual style, and confirmed the hiring of Paul Tazewell as costume designer.
+Erivo mentioned that she envisioned Elphaba's costume to incorporate "a Jean Paul Gaultier collection with a 'new world, kind of gilded age' feeling".
+Erivo also contributed to Elphaba's hair and nails: "I knew I wanted [Elphaba] to have micro braids and I wanted her to have a full set [of nails] for two reasons: [they are] a nod to my culture and a nod to the world of Oz."
+She also stated: "I imagined that her nails were a part of her magic – that they just grew out of her and she hadn't yet discovered why, like her green skin."

-Like the stage musical, the script includes made-up words such as "braverism", "hideoteous" and "confusifying," giving the Land of Oz its own "Ozian" language.
+Writing

+On April 26, 2022, Chu announced that the adaptation would be filmed in two parts (the other being Wicked: For Good), saying that it was difficult to incorporate the entire story into one movie without "doing some real damage to it" and compromising the story.
+Thus, he said, it was decided to split the story into two films; doing so would allow for more "depth and surprise to the journeys for these beloved characters."

+Schwartz echoed Chu's sentiment in June, while also confirming that a new song was in the works.
+He said that it was tough to get past the song "Defying Gravity" with no break since it was "written specifically to bring a curtain down".
+He added, "[I]f we all continue to have the same degree of input, I could have a conversation with anyone who has a question about any of the changes made from the stage show and justify why I think it's better for the movie."